 Steve Whiting is an awards-winning producer/director, writer, program developer and live-events multi-media specialist.
 He began his entertainment and production industry career as a feature story writer for Modern Recording Magazine and assistant music producer to Vince Guaraldi on 5 of the early Charlie Brown "Peanuts" television specials.
-In the past thirty-plus years, living and working in San Francisco, Phoenix, New York and Los Angeles, he has created, written, produced and directed everything from jazz and children's music records and a Neilson/Arbitron #1 rated children’s television series, “The Plasticman Comedy Adventure Show”, to the "ROCK JOURNAL" nationally syndicated TV music specials; and from celebrity sports and music commercials to show segments for CBS SPORTS SPECTACULAR and serving as Day of Game Producer for FIFA World Cup Soccer matches at Stanford University and from stage direction of Miss America telecasts, to the State of the World Forum on CNN and for the BBC with Mikhail Gorbachev, PM Margaret Thatcher and President George Bush, broadcast live around the world.
+In the past thirty-plus years, living and working in San Francisco, Phoenix, New York and Los Angeles, he has created, written, produced and directed everything from jazz and children's music records and a Neilson/Arbitron #1 rated children’s television series, “The Plasticman Comedy Adventure Show”, to the "ROCK JOURNAL" nationally syndicated TV music specials; and from celebrity sports and music commercials to show segments for CBS SPORTS SPECTACULAR and serving as Day of Game Producer for FIFA World Cup Soccer matches at Stanford University and from stage direction of Miss America telecasts, to the State of the World Forum on CNN, and for the BBC, with Mikhail Gorbachev, PM Margaret Thatcher and President George Bush, broadcast live around the world.
 He privately directed Gorbachev’s pre-taped opening address to the subsequent worldwide Forum as well as directing Network Pool Coverage of the Stanford Convocation with President Bill Clinton.
-Steve has produced and directed the video board production for all San Francisco 49ers home games since 1987.
+Steve produced and directed the video board production for all San Francisco 49ers home games at Candlestick Park since 1987.
+He continues to consult and producer content for the 49ers in Santa Clara.

 Corporate Communications and individual projects include corporate internal, external and internationally-produced marketing communication videos, multi-media marketing materials and promotional work for large events as well as on-location corporate award and convention presentations.
 He produced and directed the video featured by the City of San Francisco in winning the NFL contract for the 1999 Superbowl.
 His creative corporate videos, booth, stage and video-wall display productions for Umax Technologies won runner-up “Best of Show” honors at Comdex – the largest trade show exposition in the world.